 What you believe ....you create

-His father (Peter Shortt) spent 22 years in Assam working for the Jorehaut Tea Company managing their Rungagora Tea Estate and Langharjan Tea Estate (1952-70).
+His father (Peter Shortt) spent 18 years in Assam working for the Jorehaut Tea Company managing their Rungagora Tea Estate and Langharjan Tea Estate (1952-70).
 Denys spent his first 6 years of life at Lanharjan from 1964-1970.
+Denys visited this factory recently in 2019.

 In 1971 his family moved to Fort Portal, Uganda for a year and left when Idi Amin was causing mayhem.
 They then lived Kenya for 2 years - running the Ikumbi Tea Factory at Thika owned by KTDA.

-In 1994 - aged 29 - Denys started DCS Group which now has sales of £212 million and 350 employees.
-The company has grown every year for 22 years.
-DCS is the Official UK Sales & Distribution company for P&G, Unilever, Colgate, PZ Cussons, SC Johnson and more.
+In 1994 Denys started DCS Group which now has sales of £212 million and 350 employees.
+The company has grown every year for 24 years.
+DCS Group is the Official UK Sales & Distribution company for P&G, Unilever, Colgate, PZ Cussons, SC Johnson.
+J&J and more.

-Denys has also created the Enliven brand of toiletries sold in 75 countries around the world.
+Denys created the Enliven brand of toiletries which is sold in 75 countries around the world.

-He has invested £5 million into a new factory in Stratford-upon-Avon which makes liquid fill toiletries.
+In 2009 he invested £5 million into DCS Manufacturing - a new factory in Stratford-upon-Avon which makes liquid fill toiletries for the likes of Aldi & Lidl.

-Denys and Andrew sold their company Enable Infomatrix to Alcumus.
+Denys and Andrew sold their second software company Enable Infomatrix to Alcumus.

 Personal Interests :

-Passionate about flying helicopters.
-Owns a Robinson R44.
+Passionate about flying helicopter - owns a Robinson R44.

-Farmer breeding pedigree Belted Galloway cattle and honey farm with 2 million bees.
+Farmer breeding pedigree Belted Galloway cattle and honey farm with 2 million bees - The Cotswold Honey Company

 Voluntary & Community roles :